JoinColony/colonyHackathon/README.md

 ![Hackathon](docs/hackathon_banner.png)
-Welcome to the submission repository for the Colony Hackathon!
+Welcome to the submission repository for the Colony Hackathon.

-You can read more about the Colony Protocol from the [Docs](https://joincolony.github.io/colonyjs/docs-overview/)
+You can read more about the Colony Protocol from the [Docs](https://joincolony.github.io/colonyjs/docs-overview/).

 ## Gitter

-To meet potential team members, chat about projects, or get help with your code and the ColonyJS library, head over to the  [the colonyHackathon Gitter](https://gitter.im/ColonyHackathon/Lobby)
+To meet potential team members, chat about projects, or get help with your code and the ColonyJS library, head over to the  [the colonyHackathon Gitter](https://gitter.im/ColonyHackathon/Lobby).

 # Submission Guidelines

 Participating in the hackathon is as easy as contributing to an open source project on GitHub.
-Exactly so, because you will register your project by creating an issue in this repository, and submit it by creating a pull request!
+Exactly so, because you will register your project by creating an issue in this repository, and submit it by creating a pull request.

 Here’s how it works: